What is Distracted Truck Driving?

-• Distracted driving is anything that takes your eyes, hands, and/or mind away from the task of driving a CMV.
-Common examples of distracted driving:
+Distracted driving is anything taking your eyes, hands, or attention away from the task of driving a CMV.
+Common examples of distracted truck driving are:

 • Sending a text message